Pentagon Awards $10 Billion Contract To Microsoft Over Front-Runner Amazon

 "We're surprised about this conclusion.
 AWS is the clear leader in cloud computing, and a detailed assessment purely on the comparative offerings clearly lead to a different conclusion," an AWS spokesperson told NPR in a statement.

-Amazon's potential procurement of the contract was met with heavy criticism by other competitors, Republicans in Congress and eventually by President Trump himself, who has long been engaged in a largely one-sided feud with Amazon CEO Jeff Bezos.
+Amazon's potential procurement of the contract was met with heavy criticism by other competitors, Republicans in Congress and eventually by President Trump, who has long been engaged in a largely one-sided feud with Amazon CEO Jeff Bezos.

-The winner-take-all bidding for the contract began in early 2018, and critics — including another competitor for the contract, Oracle — have argued that the Defense Department has unfairly favored Amazon over other potential vendors, and Oracle and IBM unsuccessfully sued to block the award.
+The winner-take-all bidding for the contract began in early 2018, and critics — including another competitor for the contract, Oracle — have argued that the Defense Department has unfairly favored Amazon over other potential vendors.
+Oracle and IBM unsuccessfully sued to block the award.
 The Government Accountability Office determined the bidding process to be fair.

-Those concerns eventually left the tech industry and made their way to Capitol Hill.
-In June, Sen. Ron Johnson (R-WI) requested that the Defense Department delay the awarding of the contract pending an investigation of conflicts of interest.
-Sen. Marco Rubio (R-FL) urged the Pentagon in July to consider multiple vendors for its cloud computing services.
-Also in July, Trump addressed the issue directly.
+Those concerns eventually made their way to Capitol Hill.
+In June, Sen. Ron Johnson, R-Wis., requested that the Defense Department delay the awarding of the contract pending an investigation of conflicts of interest.
+Sen. Marco Rubio, R-Fla., urged the Pentagon in July to consider multiple vendors for its cloud computing services.

 "I'm getting tremendous complaints about the contract with the Pentagon and with Amazon," Trump told reporters.
 "We're getting tremendous, really, complaints from other companies and from great companies."